contactdynamix/slate/source/includes/_interactions.md

 See [Get Responses List.](#get-responses-list)

-## Get Interaction Data List for Interaction
+## Get Interaction Data List By Interaction

 > This code will return a list of interaction data resources associated with the interaction resource with ID = 891234: